AppleFoxUser42/dbslave_setup/README.md

 [Dockerfile](https://github.com/AppleFoxUser42/dbslave_setup)
+NOTE: DOES NOT WORK WITH `mysql:latest` as that uses MySQL 8 which has problems with passwort authentication on commandline.
+See the setup-slave.sh in the repo.
 This Container acts as setup script to turn a MySQL/Percona/MariaDB container into a database replication slave.
 Tags:
-alpine -- uses alpine linux image. stable -- uses mysql:5.7 latest -- uses mysql:latest
+alpine -- uses alpine linux image.
+stable -- uses mysql:5.7
+latest -- uses mysql:latest

 ENVIRONMENT VARIABLES:
 `DB_ROOT_USER`  -- defaults to root